 Published specification:

-Timed Text Markup Language (TTML) 1.0.
+This media type registration is extracted from Appendix C Media Type Registration of the Timed Text Markup Language (TTML) 1.0 specification: Timed Text Markup Language (TTML) 1.0.

 Applications that use this media type:

 TTML is used in the television industry for the purpose of authoring, transcoding and exchanging timed text information and for delivering captions for television material repurposed for the internet.